-Canada has signed a Comprehensive Economic and Trade Agreement (CETA) with the EU in 2017 that facilitates free trade and market entry for both markets.
-This does not mean that the CE mark is recognized by Canada.
+Canada signed a Comprehensive Economic and Trade Agreement (CETA) with the EU in 2017 that facilitates free trade and market entry for both markets.
+This does not mean that Canada recognises the CE marking.

-With that being said, manufacturers or importers of children’s jewelry or other products should still conform to the general requirements set out by the Canadian regulations, including for labeling and certification requirements.
+With that being said, manufacturers or importers should still conform to the general requirements set out by Canadian regulations, including labelling, documentation, and testing requirements.